 In both August and September 2018, the percentage of houses selling over the original asking price dropped below 15%.
 Or in other words, over 85% of the houses sold were at or below the original asking price.

 If you’re a seller, pricing homes to sell in today’s market is more difficult than it has been as buyers have more choice and better negotiation ability.
 This is why having a plan essential for sellers before entering the market.
 Ensure your real estate agent has a strong marketing strategy that is unique to your home, along with recent, fair comparables to determine the right selling price.
 Being realistic with your pricing from the start will ensure your home receives the most attention while minimizing price reductions and days on market.

 If you’re buying a home, negotiation and sales savvy have returned.
 Ask for conditions of financing and inspection in order to ensure you’re making an informed decision within a reasonable timeframe.
 Since using a Realtor to buy a home doesn’t cost you anything, make sure to find one who understands your goals and timelines, while possessing the ability to negotiate a good deal.

 Keeping it close to home.

-In 2018, over 62% of homes sold in Guelph have been facilitated by the five resident brokerages, making up the largest share of sales.
+In 2018, over 62% of homes sold in Guelph that were MLS listings have been facilitated by the five resident brokerages, making up the largest share of sales.
 Wherever possible, it’s wise to work with a local Realtor who understands the dynamics of a local market.